 Sri Lanka is nicknamed pearl of the Indian Ocean and teardrop of India

-Sri Lanka has 123 species of mammals (such as elephants, leopards, and crocodiles)
+Sri Lanka has 123 species of mammals and 183 species of reptiles (such as elephants, leopards, and crocodiles)

 The Sri Lanka beaches of Mirissa and Trincomalee are perfect for anyone interested in spotting the mighty blue whale in the Indian Ocean.

 Sri Lanka is the fourth largest tea producer and exporter in the world, with over 1 million of its 22 million people working for the tea industry.

 Cinnamon was first found in Sri Lanka by the Egyptians in 2000 BC.

 Tudor-style Nuwara Eliya Post Office is one of Sri Lanka’s oldest post offices.
 It was inaugurated in 1894

 Nuwara Eliya, a British-built town located in the hill country of Sri Lanka, is known for its temperate, cool climate.
 It used to be the favourite holiday retreat for the British elite.